gojira/CarND-Vehicle-Detection-1/writeup.md

 1. The model does lag a bit in detecting cars when they first 'enter' from the right side of the frame.
 This can probably be improved by training on occluded samples with data augmentation.
 2. The model does not detect the cars farther ahead of the vehicle, that appear smaller.
 For a real self-driving car, detecting these cars is important as part of environmental awareness.
 The Tensorflow Faster RCNN model does pick them up.
 One way to address this is to implement a more car-centric version of SSD that has adaptive window sizes farther away from the vehicle.
+3. It would be interesting to test on other videos such as those with different lighting conditions and shadows.

+It is possible that for conditions other than the fairly ideal conditions of the project video, the HOG / sliding window approaches would work better than neural network based ones.
+This would be a good follow on study.